sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Your lifespan is increased by {50, 100, 300, 500, 1000} years.

+### Primeval Elder Gu
+*Primeval Elder Gu appears to be an old man sitting on a cloud meditating.
+When it contains few primeval stones, it has a frown that slowly grows into a smile as stones are added.*

+*Rank 3-4 Container*

+Cost: None

+Range: Self

+Health: 10

+Food: <!-- TODO ->

+Effect: You take or stow any number of primeval stones into or out of Primeval Elder Gu.
+Primeval Elder Gu can hold up to {100,000, 1,000,000} primeval stones.

 ### Relic Gu
 *A star shaped polyhedron that glints in the light.
 The color of Relic Gu corresponds to the color of primeval essence of the same rank: Green copper, red steel, white silver, yellow gold, and purple crystal.
-Relic Gu are extremely valuable, allowing for rapid advancement in cultivation for a significant monetary cost.*
+Relic Gu are extremely valuable, allowing for rapid advancement in cultivation.*

 *Rank 1-5 Catalyst*